Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

 - 🏫 Currently on Analysis and Systems Development College at Cruzeiro do Sul.
 - 🧠 Learning everything i can, at the moment im advancing my knowledge of JavaScript and Praticing with API.
 - 📚 Life is a constant learning journey, every day, every moment.
-- 💬 Every tip and help is welcome ;)
-- 🐉🎲 Games, Calisthenic, Nerdy and everything that is good.
-- ☄️ On the Full Stack journey

 ### Connect with me! 🌎